Wellington

 Weta Workshop

-If you’re a fan of The Lord of the Rings and The Hobbit trilogies, a visit to Weta Workshop is a must.
-This renowned special effects studio has brought Middle-earth to life on the big screen.
-Take a guided tour and see how the magic happens behind the scenes.
-You might even spot some props and costumes from your favorite movies!
+Fans of The Lord of the Rings and The Hobbit should visit Weta Workshop.
+This renowned special effects studio offers guided tours that reveal the magic behind the movies.
+You might even see props and costumes from your favorite films.

 Cable Car Museum

-For a glimpse into Wellington’s transportation history, head to the Cable Car Museum.
-Learn about the fascinating story of the city’s iconic cable car system, which has been operating since 1902.
-Take a ride on the historic cable car and enjoy breathtaking views of Wellington from the top of the hill.
-Don’t forget to explore the museum’s collection of vintage cars and artifacts.
+Discover Wellington’s transportation history at the Cable Car Museum.
+Learn about the city’s iconic cable car system, operating since 1902.
+A ride on the cable car provides breathtaking views, and the museum’s collection of vintage cars and artifacts is worth exploring.

 Local Cuisine